URL path: Index page // Heavy Metals Extended Profile, Saliva

 Depending on their composition, condition, location, and size, metal dental restoration materials can release varying amounts of metals into saliva and surrounding tissues due to wear and corrosion.
 In some cases, this can cause local or even generalized inflammation of the gums.
 Because the metals in saliva end up in the gastrointestinal tract, the gastrointestinal mucosa is exposed and can also be irritated.

 Heavy metals exert their effect on the body in two ways.
-First, even very small concentrations of the metal can cause hypersensitivity reactions (type IV immune response).
-The permanent stimulation of the immune system resulting from constant exposure to metals can include all aspects of chronic inflammation, such as increased local inflammatory processes, autoimmune reactions, and fatigue.
+First, minimal metal concentrations can cause hypersensitivity reactions (type IV immune response).
+The permanent immune system stimulation from constant exposure to metals can include all aspects of chronic inflammation, such as increased local inflammatory processes, autoimmune reactions, and fatigue.
 Second, metals such as mercury, cadmium, and palladium have toxic effects even at low doses and inhibit many cellular metabolic processes.
 Even very low (sub-toxic) concentrations may be of clinical significance, as multiple sources of exposure (from food and water) may enhance the toxicity of the metal.
 Toxic effects and allergic sensitization to metals occur independently.

 To whom Heavy Metals Extended Profile, Saliva is addressed